 Do I need to reinstall all Apps that I have currently downloaded?
-Also, when there is a new version of Android, do I need to manually install that or will it be taken care of automatically in the same way that I check for Android updates right now?
+Also, when there is a new version of Android, do I need to install that manually or will it be taken care of automatically in the same way that I check for Android updates right now?

 You do not have to reinstall applications when you upgrade your phone's OS version.
 For future updates, you can opt to manually update through Samsung Kies, or wirelessly through Over-the-Air (OTA) updates.
-These are very easy and convenient ways, so there is a very small chance that these update options will change in the future.
+These are very easy and convenient ways, so there is a minimal chance that these update options will change in the future.